 Sitting back down had been a necessity more than a choice.
 Shivering, he pushed the heels of his palms into his eyes, hoping to kill the hallucination.
 All it did was make things far worse: When he opened them again, all he could see was his desk, computer, and chair, set in a white limitless space.

-Cold fear invaded Marcus’s veins while white noise filled his ears, his eyes drawn to the only thing that could mean time hadn’t stop or that he hadn’t died: The cursor’s ominous blinking in the upper left corner of the black screen.
+Cold fear invaded Marcus’s veins while white noise filled his ears, his eyes drawn to the only thing that could mean time hadn’t stopped or that he hadn’t died: The cursor’s ominous blinking in the upper left corner of the black screen.

 Sidonie woke to the alarm blaring from her computer, meaning a tenant was in distress.
 Putting on her glasses, she ran to her office without bothering to put anything else on.
 She had to shut off the alarm before the neighbors started banging on the walls again.

-She winced at the kaleidoscopic lights on the screen and, half blinded, she fumbled around on the keyboard to find the appropriate key.
-The light show stopped and a chat window popped open on the left.
+She winced at the kaleidoscopic lights on the screen and half blinded, she fumbled around on the keyboard to find the appropriate key.
+The light show stopped, and a chat window popped open on the left.
 She glanced at the tenant’s chart, then bent forward to type, leaning back up to stretch her arms over her head once done.

 Sidonie: Hello, Marcus.
 My name is Sidonie.
 How can I assist you today?